nandabritto/beer_rate/README.md

 I would also like to thank:

 + My husband Guilherme for all the support on stressful moments, helping to figure out lots of bugs and for reviewing everything.
-+ Code institute tutors for help with several issues and bugs.
++ Code institute tutors, and CI Mentor Miguel Martinez and my CI Mentor Daisy Mcgirr for the guidance and help with several issues adn bugs.